mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 the semi-psionic Mass Detectors from Larry Niven's Known Space series, for instance.

-The Psionic Powers chapter includes the psionic rules for mind- powered ships in the form of the Ship Integration talent, whereby one or more psions can move a ship or augment drives, at both sub and supra light speeds.
+The Psionic Powers chapter includes the psionic rules for mind-powered ships in the form of the Ship Integration talent, whereby one or more psions can move a ship or augment drives, at both sub and supra light speeds.
 This chapter includes the essential information needed for adapting starships built using the Traveller rules (either the basic rules or High Guard ) to support psionic integration.

 DEGREE OF INTEGRATION

 The rules in Traveller: Psions assumes that, at the least, a psionic pilot will be highly integrated with the ship's architecture and systems.
 The reason for this is simple; even in small ships requiring just a